ankit337/How-to-use-GIT-with-tortoise-git/README.md

 If your team working directly on master branch then follow below steps
 ---

-:sparkles: For Taking latest code from server:-
+:sparkles: For Taking latest code from server
 -	`GIT Sync` (It will open GIT sync UI)
  -	`Stash Save` (it will save your changes to some temp folder)
  - `Pull` (It will get latest code into your repo)